jasonnguyen0310/IR-Search-Engine/README.md

 # Web Crawler/Scraper

 Starting at a seed page and crawling all links on that page and the page after that.
 This builds our corpus.
+While crawling there are a couple details we want to pay attention to:
+  1. Crawl all pages with high textual information content
+  2. Detect and avoid infinite traps
+  3. Detect and avoid sets of similar pages with no information
+  4. Detect and avoid dead URLs that return a 200 status but no data
+  5. Detect and avoid crawling very large files, especially if they have low information value

+# Algorithms